Max ROI with GPS Tracking for Trucks

 What profitable fleets do differently

-Strong fleet managers don't stare at map dots.
+Strong fleet managers don’t stare at map dots.
 They use location data to control labor, reduce drift in daily execution, and raise job throughput.
+That means using tracking to answer practical questions:

 - Who’s closest to the next job: Dispatch the nearest qualified truck instead of burning time on guesswork.